-During the two year course pupils will have contrasting fieldwork opportunities.
+During the two-year course pupils will have contrasting fieldwork opportunities.
 These will include enquiries into both one physical and one human aspect of the course content covered.
 The geographical and statistical skills gained through these enquiries will then form a section of the Paper 1 and Paper 2 exams.

 We are an innovative curriculum area and try to make our lessons engaging and thought-provoking.
-As a result Geography lessons are taught through a range of different learning strategies.
-Pupils are encouraged to become actively involved with their learning.
-This may be through group discussions, presentations or fieldwork opportunities.
+As a result, Geography lessons are taught through a range of different learning strategies.
+Pupils are encouraged to become actively involved with their learning through active revision skills and attending weekly lunch time revision sessions in the approach to exams.
+Some students may be offered a subject mentor.